guyinacube/powerapps-docs-pr/articles/guided-learning/learning-add-data-dropdown.md

    ms.topic="get-started-article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="06/20/2017"
+   ms.date="07/31/2017"
    ms.author="v-subohe"/>

 # Cascading drop-down lists
 In the last video, you learned some basic information about forms and how forms combine with columns in our SharePoint lists.
-We also learned about locking and unlocking property settings in order to customize forms.
+You also learned about locking and unlocking property settings in order to customize forms.

 In this section, you'll add a set of cascading drop-down controls so that when a user selects a Zone, a drop-down list will display the available subcodes, or Division Codes, for that zone.
-Then, we'll update the Division Code field with the selected subcode.
+Then, you'll update the Division Code field with the selected subcode.

 ## Add a data source to use for the cascading drop-down list